Unclaimed (2013 film): Director's view

-Results of Robertson Family's Independent DNA test
+Robertson Family's independent DNA test

 In the wake of the controversy, the Robertson family raised funds in late 2013 to conduct their own independent DNA test.
 With results in hand, the family, on their funding site, GoFundMe admitted the DNA of the man claiming to be Robertson did not match the DNA of Robertson's nephew.

 The filmmaker Michael Jorgensen in an interview with Stars and Stripes suggested people should not focus on the failed DNA test but an isotope test conducted on Ngoc's last remaining tooth.
 Jorgensen believes isotope test suggests Ngoc is likely an American.
 Stars and Stripes noted the isotope results match other areas of the world and failed to eliminate the possibility Ngoc grew up in another non-American location that matches the isotope levels measured in the tooth.
 In comments to the Stars and Stripes article a responder suggested the test could say nothing definitive as the filmmaker only tested one tooth.
 The responder suggested one needs to test two teeth that form at different times.
 If both teeth share similar isotope levels then one could say the person definitively grew up in a given geographic area.
 One cannot, by testing only one tooth, eliminate the possibility the man in the movie was moved around as a child and the isotope levels represent an "average", which just happen to correspond to some place in the U.S., an area with very diverse geography where one is likely to find a match within error bars.

 Release

 Michael Jorgensen sought for Unclaimed to screen in his home country of Canada first.
 The documentary was screened for the first time at an invitation-only patrons' screening at the Metro Cinema at the Garneau in early January 2013.
 It then premiered at the Hot Docs Canadian International Documentary Festival on April 30, 2013.
-The documentary had its first American screening at the GI Film Festival in Washington, D.C. on May 12, 2013.
+The documentary had its first American screening at the GI Film Festival in Washington, D.C., on May 12, 2013.

 James Adams, reviewing for The Globe and Mail, gave the documentary three out of four stars and described it, "Part mystery, part forensic investigation, part journey to troubled pasts, part redemption song, Unclaimed is all heart."
 Linda Barnard, who covered Unclaimed in the Toronto Star, also reviewed the documentary, "Canadian director Michael Jorgensen’s emotional story... seems unbelievable.
 To the filmmaker's credit, Jorgensen lets the audience decide whether or not to believe it as he follows Vietnam vet Tom Faunce’s quest to make good on a pledge to leave no man behind."

 Re-release

 Unclaimed was re-released in May 2014, playing in New York City and Los Angeles.
-Martin Tsai of the LA Times notes "Michael Jorgensen ...doesn't do serious investigative work to check [Ngoc's] claim that he's John Hartley Robertson".
-The Hollywood Reporter assess the film's commercial potential as "slim for a doc that ...seemingly has little interest in uncovering the truth."
+Martin Tsai of the LA Times notes "Michael Jorgensen ... doesn't do serious investigative work to check [Ngoc's] claim that he's John Hartley Robertson".
+The Hollywood Reporter assess the film's commercial potential as "slim for a doc that ... seemingly has little interest in uncovering the truth."
 The Village Voice calls Unclaimed "a nakedly manipulative film".